tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 The branches have not merged.
 Their dependency still exists.
 Developers merely reconstructed the stack on a new base.

-For a shared stack, that can mean:
+For a shared stack, that can mean new hashes, force pushes, stale comments, repeated CI, restacked children, repeated conflicts, and coordination with everyone using the old commits.

-- new commit hashes;
-- force pushes;
-- stale review comments;
-- repeated CI runs;
-- restacking child branches;
-- resolving conflicts again;
-- coordinating everyone who used the old commits.

 Rebase often moves complexity from the graph into the developers' working day.

 Sometimes that is worth doing.
 Sometimes it is ceremony.

 ### `pull --rebase` is not harmless synchronization

-The danger is easier to miss with:

 ```bash
 git pull --rebase
 ```

-It sounds like an ordinary update.
-Instead, Git fetches newer upstream history and replays the current branch's local commits on top of it.
+This command fetches newer upstream history and replays local commits on top of it.

-That may be uneventful when the branch is small and `main` has barely changed.
+That may be uneventful when the branch is small and only slightly behind.
 It becomes riskier when the branch is old or another team has heavily modified the same code.

 ```text
 main